Bard Polypropylene Hernia Mesh Lawsuits

 In an MDL, lawsuits that are based on similar facts and arguments are consolidated to be tried before a single federal court judge.
 This process helps to streamline litigation, minimize costs, and encourage consistent pretrial rulings.
 Unlike a class action lawsuit, each plaintiff in an MDL reserves the right to have his or her case litigated in court.

 More Than 10,000 Cases Consolidated in Ohio Federal Court

 In August 2018, 122 Bard hernia mesh lawsuits were merged into multidistrict litigation (MDL) in the Southern District of Ohio.
-As of March 2020, at least 3,500 mesh injury lawsuits – and as many as 4,069 – have been consolidated into the MDL.
+As of December 2020, there were 10,136 pending actions in this MDL.

 The plaintiffs in the Bard Polypropylene hernia mesh MDL claim that several of the company’s mesh devices are defective and unreasonably unsafe.
 Bard devices central to this MDL include the:

 The court is considering extending the MDL to include patients who have been injured because of other Bard polypropylene mesh devices.

 According to the MDL transfer order, the lawsuits allege that “defects in the defendants’ polypropylene hernia mesh products can lead to complications….including adhesions, damage to organs, inflammatory and allergic responses, foreign body rejection, migration of the mesh, and infections.”
 Bard has been accused of:

 - Knowing about the dangers associated with the use of polypropylene, and